CroquetMickael/RestDotNetIntegrationTests/modules/Module 2 Ajout des tests du service externe/readme.md

         | 2025-01-10 |
         | 2025-01-11 |
         | 2025-01-12 |
-    Given The minimal temperatures are:
+    And The minimal temperatures are:
         | Min  |
         | 23.0 |
         | 24.3 |